Hanna-Hinn/Currency-Converter-Unit-Test/README.md

 # Currency-Converter-Unit-Test
 Currency-Exchange project includes all the currencies in the world.

 This project was made to practice unit testing in java

+**PLEASE READ THE SETUP PROJECT AND NOTES VERY CAREFULLY BEFORE RUNNING THE PROJECT!!!**

 Technologies used:
 1.)
 Spring boot maven project (backend)